sccn/sccn.github.io/workshops/EEGLAB_2025_Aspet.md

 To reimburse travel expenses of Workshop faculty and facilities rental, costs for the workshop will be as follows:

-Registration cost is 300 Euros for students and post-docs, 500 Euros for faculty and other professionals.
+Registration cost is 280 Euros for students (plus 490 euros for accommodation) and post-docs, 380 Euros (plus 490 euros for accommodation) for faculty and other professionals.
+Professionals are 580 Euros (plus 490 euros for accommodation).
 These registration costs include conference space rental, all coffee breaks, and a short excursion.
-When registering, participants are also expected to pay for accommodation and all meals at the Bois Perche retreat center (a total of 470 euros).
-Because of a grant from the CNRS, registration (although not accommodation) is free for participants from French laboratories, while through a CRNS grant, accommodations are also free for CNRS employees.
+When registering, participants are also expected to pay for accommodation and all meals at the Bois Perche retreat center (a total of 490 euros).
+Included accommodation is in a private room at the Bois Perche resort for 4 days.
+Because of a grant from the CNRS, registration (and accommodation) is free for participants for the first three CNRS employees (including PhD students and post-docs) -- first come, first served.

 [REGISTER HERE](https://dr14.azur-colloque.fr/inscription/fr/239/inscription)